 Physical therapy for children looks a little different than what you typically see for adults or even school-aged athletes.
-Therapy focuses on childhood development of gross motor skills including things like balance, coordination, walking.
-We use various methods and interventions but everything looks like playtime for the child.
+Therapy focuses on childhood development of gross motor skills including things like balance, coordination, and walking.
+We use various methods and interventions, but everything looks like playtime for the child.
 Playing is how children build their skills and strength.
 We use that to the child’s advantage to keep them engaged but growing stronger in their abilities.

 No, you do not need a referral for your child to get an evaluation and begin physical therapy services.
-We can contact your child’s pediatrician for a referral once we determine that PT is right for your child.
+We will contact your child’s pediatrician for a referral once we determine that PT is right for your child.

-We are contracted with BCBS, TriCare, Medicaid (FFS/SSI/TEFRA, First Choice, Molina, Healthy Blue, Humana, and Absolute Total Care).
+We are contracted with BCBS, TriCare, Medicaid (FFS/SSI/TEFRA, First Choice by Select Health, Molina, Healthy Blue by BlueChoice, Humana Healthy Horizons, and Absolute Total Care).
 Medicaid plans cover the full cost of therapy with no out-of-pocket expenses for medically necessary services.
-We will do our best to provide upfront cost estimates for commercial insurance plans but it is not a guarantee what out-of-pocket expenses you may incur.
+We will do our best to provide upfront cost estimates for commercial insurance plans, but it is not a guarantee what out-of-pocket expenses you may incur.
 For all other commercial/private insurance plans, we are happy to file a claim on your behalf.
-Please reference to our payment policy regarding responsibilities for prompt payment.
+Please refer to our payment policy regarding responsibilities for prompt payment.

 The short answer - it depends.
 Therapy times are based off of your child’s abilities.
 Evaluations span from 30-75 minutes.
 Treatment sessions range from 30-60 minutes, with 60 minutes being the normal time length.
 The entire span of your child’s treatment episode could be as short as 3 months to spanning several years.
 Some children require lifelong therapy.
 Your child’s therapist will discuss length of treatment at the evaluation and as the child progresses through the treatment program.

 As a general rule of thumb, whenever you have mobility concerns for your child you should always reach out to your pediatrician with your questions.
-You can also contact us for a consultations to discuss those same concerns.
+You can also contact us for a consultation to discuss those same concerns.
 Children typically should be:

 Rolling to and from back by 4-5 months

-Sitting without help by 6-7 months
+Sitting without help by 7-8 months

-Crawling on hands and knees by 9-12 months
+Creeping on hands and knees by 9-12 months

 Walking unassisted by 12-18 months

-Jumping, catching, and throwing by 2 years old
+Jumping, catching, and throwing by 2-2.5 years old

 Walking on stairs without parental assistance by 3 years old